Students

-Want to win a chance to be featured in the Short Story Dispenser at Central Library?
+Want your writing featured in the Short Story Dispenser at Central Library?
 We are looking for fiction, poetry, and comics from students 5 – 17.
 Selected winners’ submissions will be available to print in our Short Story Dispenser over the summer.

 General Contest Rules: